 How to Send Application Logs from EC2 to CloudWatch Logs

-This blog shows how to send application logs from Amazon Linux 2 EC2 Instance to AWS CloudWatch logs, it'll include how to set up and configure.
+This blog shows how to send application logs from an Amazon Linux 2 EC2 instance to AWS CloudWatch Logs, including how to set up and configure the agent.

-Let's assume you have a running web server on EC2 instance, and the application had written logs to this web server, now you want to move this logs to the CloudWatch for further analysis, the following are steps how you can accomplish.
+Let's assume you have a running web server on an EC2 instance, and the application has written logs to the web server.
+Now you want to move these logs to CloudWatch for further analysis.
+The following are the steps to accomplish this.

-• EC2 Instance is running and has application logs to /var/app/my-app/error.log
+EC2 instance is running and has application logs at /var/app/my-app/error.log

 Here, we'll create the following new custom policy for IAM and assign it to the role my-ec2-role for EC2.
-Once we attached this policy to the role EC2 is using, so our EC2 has permission to create logs into CloudWatch logs.
+Once we attach this policy to the role the EC2 instance is using, the instance will have permission to create logs in CloudWatch Logs.

 {